J.D. Business and Entrepreneurial Emphasis Area Requirements

 Minimum Total Hours Required

-The program will require satisfaction of the required courses (Group A) and a minimum of 9 credit hours of courses from the approved elective courses (Group B) listed below .
+The Business Emphasis requires satisfaction of all Group A required courses listed below and a minimum of 9 credit hours of courses from the approved Group B elective courses listed below.
 Any course in Group A or B may be counted toward the required total hours even if it is also used to satisfy the student's Emphasis Research and Writing Requirement.

 Writing Requirement

-Students must complete a paper of high professional quality that reflects detailed research and analysis of one or more business or entrepreneurial law topic(s) and is certified by one of the Emphasis Faculty Advisors as satisfying that standard.
-Subject to that certification requirement, a student may fulfill this requirement through their J.D.
+The Business Emphasis requires students to complete a paper of high professional quality that reflects detailed research and analysis of one or more business or entrepreneurial law topic(s).
+The paper must be certified by one of the Emphasis Faculty Advisors as satisfying that standard.
+A student may request such certification through their J.D.
 Research Requirement paper or through any other paper done during their J.D. program, whether in connection with a course, independent study, or otherwise, and whether or not the paper is graded or given course credit toward their J.D.

 Practical Skills Requirement